top of page

 S.O.S. was originally commissioned by Ensemble Onix and revised in collaboration with Ensamble Nuevo de México.

-S.O.S. is a Morse code word meaning help, which arose from the fact that it is very easy to express in Morse code, since it is reduced to 3 dots, 3 dashes and 3 dots.
-The dashes and dots can be interpreted rhythmically in different ways, either as short and long notes, as staccatos and tenutos, or as lack and presence of accents.
+S.O.S. is a Morse code word meaning help, which originated from the fact that it is very easy to express in Morse code, as it is reduced to 3 dots, 3 dashes, and 3 dots.
+The dashes and dots can be interpreted rhythmically in different ways, either as short and long notes, as staccatos and tenutos, or as the absence and presence of accents.

-In addition to the word S.O.S., I used synonyms for help in six different languages: Spanish, Italian, French, German, English, French, German, Portuguese and Portuguese.
-Assuming that any word can be interpreted as a number whose base is determined by the total number of letters of the alphabet in which it is found, I elaborated conversion tables of these words to all bases between 2 and 16.
-These tables allowed me to assign notes to the rhythms extracted from the Morse code, reading the digits as the number of semitones with respect to a pedal, as well as the structure of the dynamic regions and the dodecaphonic sequence that determines the reference pedals.
+In addition to the word S.O.S., I used synonyms for help in six different languages: Spanish, Italian, French, German, English and Portuguese.
+Assuming that any word can be interpreted as a number whose base is determined by the total amount of letters in the alphabet of that language, I elaborated conversion tables of these words to all bases between 2 and 16.
+These tables allowed me to assign notes to the rhythms extracted from the Morse code, reading the digits as the number of semitones with respect to a pedal tone, as well as the structure of the dynamic regions and the dodecaphonic sequence that determines the reference pedal tones.

 DISCOGRAPHY